The rank of Mazur's Eisenstein ideal: Introduction

 \subsubsection{The definition of $R$}

-Let $\Db=\psi(1\oplus \omega)$, the residual (modulo $p$) pseudorepresentation associated to the Eisenstein series of weight 2 and level $N$ (here $\omega$ is the Te\"ichmuller character, and $\psi$ means ``take the associated pseudorepresentation").
-We consider deformations $D: G_{\Q,S} \to A$ of $\Db$ subject to the following constraints: \begin{enumerate} \item $\det(D)=\kcyc$ \item $D|_{I_N} =\psi(1\oplus 1)$, i.e.\ $D$ is trivial on $I_N$ \item $D$ is finite-flat at $p$. \end{enumerate} Condition (1) is related to ``weight $2$" and condition (2) is related to ``level $\Gamma_0(N)$" (note that a pseudorepresentation being trivial is analogous to a representation being unipotent).
+Let $G_\Q$ be an absolute Galois group of $\Q$, and let $G_{\Q,S}$ be its quotient ramified only at the places $S$ supporting $Np\infty$.
+Let $\Db=\psi(1\oplus \omega)$, a $\F_p$-valued 2-dimensional pseudorepresentation of $G_{\Q,S}$ -- here $\omega$ is the mod $p$ cyclotomic character, and $\psi$ means ``take the associated pseudorepresentation."
+This is the residual representation modulo $p$ associated to the Eisenstein series of weight 2 and level $N$.
+We consider deformations $D: G_{\Q,S} \to A$ of $\Db$ subject to the following constraints: \begin{enumerate} \item $\det(D)=\kcyc$ \item $D\vert_{I_N} =\psi(1\oplus 1)$, i.e.\ $D$ is trivial on an inertia group $I_N$ at $N$ \item $D\vert_{G_p}$ is ``finite-flat,'' where $G_p$ is a decomposition group at $p$.
+That is, it arises from the $\oQ_p$-points of a finite flat group scheme over $\Z_p$. \end{enumerate} Condition (1) is related to ``weight $2$" and condition (2) is related to ``level $\Gamma_0(N)$" (note that a pseudorepresentation being trivial is analogous to a representation being unipotent).

 Condition (3) is a kind of ``geometricity" condition, and is the most delicate to define.
 There is a well-known finite-flat deformation theory of representations, due to Ramakrishna \cite{ramakrishna1993}.
-The difficulty is transferring the notation of ``flat" from representations to pseudorepresentations.
-We encountered a similar difficulty in our previous work on the \emph{ordinary} condition.
-In a companion paper \cite{PG4} to this one, we present an axiomatic approach to go from properties of representations to properties of pseudorepresentations.
+The difficulty is transferring the notation of ``finite-flat" from representations to pseudorepresentations.
+We addressed a similar difficulty in our previous work \cite{WWE1} on the \emph{ordinary} condition.
+In \cite{WWE4}, which started as a companion paper to this one, we present an axiomatic approach to go from properties of representations to properties of pseudorepresentations.
 This allows us to construct pseudodeformation rings satisfying any ``deformation condition" (in the sense of Ramakrishna).
-In \S \ref{sec:ffps}, we overview the results of \cite{PG4} as they apply to finite-flat pseudorepresentations.
+In \S \ref{sec:ffps}, we overview the results of \cite{WWE4} as they apply to finite-flat pseudorepresentations.